saritasingh581/Coffee-Sales-Dashboard/README.md

  - Power BI: Main tool for visualization and dashboard creation
  - DAX: Used for building custom calculations and measures
- - Excel/CSV: Source format for raw sales data (if applicable)
+ - Excel/CSV: Source format for raw sales data

 ✨ Features